 - All preceptors for NARM PEP applicants must be currently registered with NARM as a Registered Preceptor.
 Preceptor registration requires filling out and submitting the NARM Preceptor Registration Form 700.
 Forms may be found at www.narm.org and searching preceptor registration.In order to qualify as a NARM Registered Preceptor, the midwife must document their credential as a Certified Professional Midwife (CPM), Certified Nurse Midwife (CNM), Certified Midwife (CM); or s/he must be a licensed practitioner legally recognized by a state/jurisdiction to provide maternity care.
-A preceptor must have an additional three years of experience after credentialing or fifty primary/co-primary births beyond entry-level CPM requirements.
+A preceptor must have an additional three years of experience after credentialing or fifty primary births beyond entry-level CPM requirements.
 Additionally, s/he must also have ten continuity of care births beyond entry-level CPM requirements.
 A preceptor must have attended a minimum of ten out-of-hospital births in the last three years.
+Current preceptor registration with NARM is required for clinicals to be valid.
 It is the student’s responsibility to verify the preceptor’s registration status by asking his/her preceptor or contacting NARM.

 - The clinical components of apprenticeship should include didactic and clinical experience, and the clinical component must be at least two years in duration.
 The average apprenticeship which includes didactic and clinical training typically lasts three to five years.
 In the PEP Application, the dates from the earliest clinical documented in Phase 1 or 2 until the last clinical documented in Phase 3 must span at least two years, or the applicant should enclose a statement explaining additional clinical experiences that complete the requirement but are not charted on these forms.
 Additional births may also be reflected on Form 102 Birth Experience Background.